1 Part Course |

 • Contrast long-lead time, multi-year preparation with immediate launch

-• Focus on the presentation of ‘clean’ financial information
+• Focus on presentation of ‘clean’ financial information

 • Case study - Dealing with an inbound approach and no prior preparation